 Remember that if customers can’t find your products, they can’t buy them.
 Every extra click on your site can cost you sales.

-Some websites have HTML sitemaps where you can find site structure.
+Some websites have HTML sitemaps where you can find the site structure.

 Technical SEO